 VA loans are issued by banks and mortgage lenders, with the U.S. Department of Veterans Affairs (VA) guaranteeing a portion of the loan.
-The federal backing provides security to the lenders, allowing them to provide better terms like $0 down payments, lower interest rates and more flexible underwriting requirements.
-Borrowers may qualify for an affordable mortgage even with less-than-stellar credit.
+The federal backing gives lenders some extra security, allowing them in turn to provide better terms like $0 down payments, lower interest rates and more flexible underwriting requirements.
+Qualified borrowers may be able to secure an affordable mortgage even with less-than-stellar credit.
 However, there is a VA loan funding fee that most borrowers have to pay.

 VA home loan eligibility requirements

 These are the main requirements for getting a VA-backed purchase loan: